top of page

 $25 Consultation Fee

 Our consultation fee is $25, this will be credited to your future tattoo.
 It holds your slot for the consultation and ensures your time with your artist.
 The deposit is non-refundable.
 If you choose not to show up for your scheduled appointment without calling at least 48 hours in advance, you will have to place another deposit to keep your future appointments or to book another appointment.
-The day of your consultation, not before, fill out our online form HERE before arriving to your appointment.

 Tattoo Hourly Rate